dslrproject/dslr/README.md

 Similarly, for ATI dataset we release a new single testing run, that combines all the scenes observes by the existing 6 testing runs, is more longer and has more loops compared to the previous testing runs.
+The same is updated in the Kaggle dataset link updated in the dataset folder.
 Similarly, we release results for the sparse ARD-16 datasets on the test run:
  | Chamfer Distance |
  | ---------------- |